The Economic Power of North Texas Arts Districts — And Why Anna Deserves Its Place Among Them

 Why Now Is the Moment

 With Anna’s explosive growth, the window to shape the city’s cultural identity is open—but not forever.
-Cities that wait too long often find themselves playing catch‑up, trying to retrofit arts into a landscape already dominated by commercial development.
+Cities that wait too long often find themselves playing catch-up, trying to retrofit arts into a landscape already dominated by commercial development.
+By acting now, Anna can:

 Build trust between the city and its artists